Optimal investment with a noisy signal of future stock prices: Introduction

 The present paper contributes to this literature with a simple Bachelier stock price model driven by two independent Brownian motions.
 The investor dynamically gets advanced knowledge about the evolution of one of these over some time period, but the noise arising from the other Brownian motion makes perfect prediction of stock price fluctuations impossible.
 Accounting in addition for temporary price impact from finite market depth (cf.~\cite{Kyle:85}) as suggested in the Almgren-Chriss model \cite{AlmgrenChriss:01}, we arrive at a viable expected utility maximization problem.
 In fact, for exponential utility we follow an approach similar to the one of~\cite{BDR:22}, where the case of perfect stock price predictions is considered, and we work out explicitly the optimal investment strategy and maximum expected utility in this case.
 We can even allow for dynamically varying horizons over which peeks ahead are possible, thus extending beyond the fixed horizon setting of \cite{BDR:22} (which is still included as a special case).

+Our model also complements the literature on optimal order execution where different forms of market signals have been studied.
+For instance, \cite{CarteaJaimungal:16} add a Markovian drift to the stock price evolution to model market trends as perceived by the agent; latent factors are added in \cite{CasgrainJaimungal:19}.
+With transient price impact rather than temporary one as in our setting, \cite{LehalleNeumann:22} and \cite{NeumannVoss:22} study such signals and \cite{Belaketal:18} adds a version with non-Markovian finite variation signals.
+Yet another version of market signals is considered in \cite{BankCarteaKoerber:23} who use Meyer $\sigma$-fields to model ultra short-term signals on the jumps in the order flow.

-We find that the investor should optimally weigh her noisy signals of future stock price evolution and aggregate these weights into a projection of its fluctuations.
+Describing how signals are specifically processed into strategies is a challenge for each of these models.
+In our setting, we find that the investor should optimally weigh her noisy signals of future stock price evolution and aggregate these weights into a projection of its fluctuations.
 The difference of this projection with the present stock price determines the signal-based part of her investment strategy.
 The relevant projection weights are computed explicitly and we analyze how they depend on the signal to noise ratio.
 On top of that, the investor also is interested in chasing the risk premium afforded by the stock and thus aims to take her portfolio to the Merton ratio, well-known from standard expected utility maximization.
-Similarly, we investigate the value of reductions in noise and show that it is convex in signal quality.
+In addition, we investigate the value of reductions in noise and show that it is convex in signal quality.
 In other words, incentives for signal improvement turn out to be skewed in favor of investors who are already good at sniffing out the market's evolution.
+Finally, we also use the flexibility in the signal horizon of our model to investigate when our investor would most like to be peek ahead if she can do so only once and how much of an advantage a continually probing investor has over her more relaxed counterpart who does so only periodically.

 Mathematically, our method is based on the general duality result given in \cite{BDR:22}.
 Here, however, we need to understand how changes of measures can be optimized when two Brownian motions are affected.
 Fortunately, we again find the problem to reduce to deterministic variational problems, which, albeit more involved, remain quadratic and thus can still be solved explicitly.
 The time-dependent knowledge horizon adds further challenges, but also affords us the opportunity to show that the problem is continuous with respect to perturbations in signal reach.